 - Felony Accessory After the Fact: 3 Years in Prison

-Misdemeanor convictions can be expunged in the future, but felony convictions generally cannot be.
-Individuals can get help handling both misdemeanor and felony accessory after the fact charges by contacting a Los Angeles criminal defense lawyer immediately.
+Misdemeanor convictions can be expunged in the future, but felony convictions generally cannot.
+Individuals can get help handling both misdemeanor and felony accessory after-the-fact charges by contacting a Los Angeles criminal defense lawyer immediately.

 California Penal Code Section 32: Accessory After the Fact Charges and Legal Defenses

-There are several legal defenses that can be used to handle PC 32 charges in California.
+Several common defenses can be used legally to handle PC 32 charges in California.
 Individuals who work with a criminal defense lawyer may be able to build a defense if:

 They Were Forced to Offer Assistance to the Perpetrator

-Sometimes, individuals commit a felony and then threaten someone else into helping them escape.
-You should not be convicted of accessory after the fact if you helped a perpetrator in order to protect your safety or the safety of your family.
+Sometimes, individuals commit a felony and then threaten someone else to help them escape.
+You should not be convicted of accessory after the fact if you helped a perpetrator to protect your safety or the safety of your family.

 They Were Unaware They Were Aiding the Perpetrator of a Felony